♬ Nights In Bloom – Cubicolor

 By now, you’ve probably seen your fair share of Dripping Springs venues—barns, ballrooms, and everything in between.
 But Stonehouse Villa doesn’t blend in.
 It stands out—with intention.

 This space was designed for couples who care about aesthetics, atmosphere, and experience.
 The ones who want elegance without effort, and flexibility without chaos.
-The kind of wedding that feels personal, curated, and totally your own.

 Here’s how our venue flows, and why that matters for your day: